vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <div>&nbsp;</div>

 <div class="page-content-text">
-<span class="terms">position: fixed;</span> is the status for small and larger views, and the scrollbar detection method did not detect scrolling for browers on smaller devices.
-Since all the views in those devices have content past the view height anyway, <span class="terms">position: relative;</span> is set at the small breakpoint.
+<span class="terms">position: fixed;</span> is the status for small views, and the scrollbar detection method did not detect scrolling for browers on smaller device browsers.
+Since most of the views in those devices have content past the view height anyway, <span class="terms">position: relative;</span> is use and keeps the footer after content that supercedes the view height .
+For iPad Pro type devices (medium to larger size), the <span class="terms">hasScrollbar</span> may or may not work and two of the main views (landing and sign in) do not cover the view height.
+Thus, a <span class="terms">wrapper</span> is used along with <span class="terms">position: relative;</span> to keep the footer at the bottom of the page.
 </div>

 <div class="file-path">app/assets/stylesheets/application.scss</div>
 {% highlight scss %}
-@media screen and (max-width: 768px) {
+@media screen and (max-width: 1366px) {
-...
+    .wrapper {
+        min-height: 86vh;
+    }
     .footer {
         position: relative;
     }